 - employee awareness campaigns and training .

-Ethics and compliance rules applicable in Dassault Systèmes
+Ethics and compliance rules applicable at Dassault Systèmes

 The Dassault Systèmes Code of Business Conduct and Corporate Social Responsibility Principles set out our ethics and compliance principles.
 Certain Code of Business Conduct principles are supplemented with specific implementation policies or charters.
 Some examples include topics such as the fight against corruption, the protection of intellectual property, confidentiality obligations, personal data protection, IT security, and measures to ensure fair competitive practices.